AHEAD 2015: Lunch and Learn Sessions

-Grab a lunch from our on-site vendor and join us for these educational programs held 12:30 – 2:00 that need no pre-registration!
-Locations will be posted on site in Sacramento.
+Grab a lunch from our on-site vendor and join us for these educational programs held on Wednesday and Thursday, 12:30 – 2:00.
+No registration required.
+Locations will be posted on site in St. Paul.

 Writing for the AHEAD Journal of Postsecondary Education and Disability